chaitanyarahalkar/Challenges/Safeguard Your Backups/explanation.md

 # Safeguard Your Backups

+Problem Statement: We found a lost backup on an old machine.
+You shall find here, what you seek.

 This is a Linux EXT-4 file system backup taken using the dump utility in Linux.
 It is available by default on RHEL-based distros.

 Install it on Debian-based distros using